Repair Café

 This event has ended

 Do you have something at home that you have been meaning to fix?
-Join us at the Rediscovery Centre on the 9th of March 2024 where you can bring along your broken item and work together with our experts to help you repair it.
+Join us at the Rediscovery Centre on Saturday 22nd March where you can bring along your broken item and work together with our experts to help you repair it.
 There will be experts in textiles, furniture and bicycles.

 Places on the day are on a first come and first served basis.
-Please find below a list of repairs we can provide.
 While we can’t upcycle or take on big projects on the day we are happy for you to use your timeslot to get advice on how to complete your project at home.

 This event is kindly supported by Dublin City Council.